Qin campaign against the Baiyue

-As trade was an important source of wealth for the Baiyue peoples of coastal southern China, the region south of the Yangtze River attracted the attention of Emperor Qin Shi Huang, and he undertook a series of military campaigns to conquer it.
+As trade was an important source of wealth for the Baiyue peoples of coastal southern China, the region south of the Yangtze attracted the attention of Emperor Qin Shi Huang, and he undertook a series of military campaigns to conquer it.
 Lured by its temperate climate, fertile fields, maritime trade routes, relative security from warring factions to the west and northwest, and access to luxury tropical products from Southeast Asia, the emperor sent armies to conquer the Yue kingdoms in 221 BC.
 Military expeditions against the region were dispatched between 221 and 214 BC.
 It would take five successive military excursions before the Qin finally defeated the Yue in 214 BC.

+The book 'Huainanzi' states that 500000 soldiers were mobilized for this operation, but it is a philosophical book and may not be credible.

 Background

-After Qin Shi Huang defeated the state of Chu in 223 BC, the nascent Qin dynasty in 221 BC undertook a military campaign against the Baiyue in Lingnan to conquer the territories of what is now southern China and northern Vietnam.
+After Qin Shi Huang defeated the state of Chu in 223 BC, the Qin dynasty in 221 BC undertook a military campaign against the Baiyue in Lingnan to conquer the territories of what is now southern China and possibly as far south as northern Vietnam.
 The emperor ordered his armies of five hundred thousand men to advance southward in the five columns to conquer and annex the Yue territories into the Qin empire.
 On another account, one hundred thousand people in armies were the maximum including those transporting provisions and maintaining road pavement as parts of combat service support.
-As the population of Lingnan were in an earlier Bronze Age civilsation, the population would have been reasonably sparse.
-At the time of the Qin campaign, the population in Lingnan were one hundred thousand at maximum.
+As the population of Lingnan were in an earlier Bronze Age civilization, the population would have been reasonably sparse.
+At the time of the Qin campaign, the population in Lingnan numbered one hundred thousand at the maximum.